Short motivation letter example

 3. Hybrid example (formal and personal)

 I am very interested in applying for the position of project coordinator at [company name].
-Your focus on sustainability is perfectly in line with my personal motivation to contribute to forward-looking projects.
+Your focus on sustainability strongly aligns with my own motivation to contribute to forward looking projects.

-During my current position as a project employee at [company], I gained experience in supervising complex processes and managing multidisciplinary teams.
-In addition, I was valued for my focus on results and my ability to include colleagues in changes.
+In my current role at [company], I have gained experience in managing complex projects and working with multidisciplinary teams.
+I am valued for both my results driven approach and my ability to guide colleagues through change.

 [Your name]